 Though the US initially supported him, he soon developed strong ties with the USSR, which turned that support into strong opposition.
-Castro, in power for decades, has been one of the world's last hold-outs as a Communist leader.
+Castro, in power for decades, had been one of the world's last hold-outs as a Communist leader.
 He retired in 2008 turning over the leadership of the country to his brother Raul